 - Go to Settings > Account > Privacy

-- Go through the Last seen, Profile photo, and Status options, then set their visibility to Everyone, My contacts or Nobody - depending on how privacy-obsessed you are.
+- Go through the Last seen, Profile photo, and Status options, then set their visibility to Everyone, My contacts or Nobody, depending on how much privacy you want.

 Mute annoying group chats

-We've all been in that position where we've somehow been dragged into a group chat that we either a) Didn't really want to be in in the first place or b) Don't want to receive notifications from every couple of minutes.
+We've all been in that position where we've somehow been dragged into a group chat that we either didn't really want to be in in the first place or just don't want to receive notifications from every couple of minutes.
 Rather than just leave the chat, which may be offend some people, you can simply mute the chat so you stop receiving notifications from it.
-Everyone's happy!